Premier-Inn owner vows to reach net zero carbon emissions by 2040

-Sustainable BusinessPremier-Inn owner vows to reach net zero carbon emissions by 2040

-Premier Inn-owner Whitbread (WTB.L) pledged to attain net zero carbon emissions by 2040, a decade ahead of its prior commitment, as it speeds up its programme to reduce the usage of gas, install solar panels and move to an electric vehicle fleet.
+(Reuters) - Premier Inn-owner Whitbread pledged to attain net zero carbon emissions by 2040, a decade ahead of its prior commitment, as it speeds up its programme to reduce the usage of gas, install solar panels and move to an electric vehicle fleet.

 “We’re scrutinising all aspects of our operation from business fleet to boilers to achieve our goal,” Chief Executive Officer Alison Brittain said in a statement on Thursday.